pudly/schmopera-hugo/content/articles/go-to-this-tapestry-songbook.md

 date = "2014-01-25T22:22:00-05:00"
 lastmod = "2015-04-28T22:19:00-04:00"
 publishDate = "2014-01-25T22:22:00-05:00"
-slug = "go-to-this-tapestry-songbook"
-title = "Go to this: Tapestry Songbook"
+short_description = "In the evening of February 1st, I'll be working on the west end.
+I wish I could be in the Distillery District, however, to catch Tapestry Opera's presentation of their Tapestry Songbook Concert.
+Featuring Canadian mezzo Krisztina Szabó and pianist Dr. Chris Foley, the concert will be a showcase of operatic scenes and arias from Tapestry's impressive collection of new Canadian works." slug = "go-to-this-tapestry-songbook" title = "Go to this: Tapestry Songbook"
 +++